 Benedict XVI House is a lay community of St Mary’s University.
 The House was set up as a legacy of Pope Benedict XVI’s visit to the University in September 2010 as a Catholic residential, spiritual and academic community of students studying at St Mary’s University.

-There are currently ten places available to full time students of St Mary's University.
+There are ten places available to full time students of St Mary's University.
 The house is beautifully appointed, with a kitchen, dining room, living room and garden, as well as a small chapel and on-site laundry facilities.
 Most study-bedrooms are en-suite and of a very high standard.

 Apply for accommodation in Benedict XVI House